smitkunpara/copilot_followup_mcp/README.md

 - Default timeout is 5 minutes
 - If you need more time, the timeout can be adjusted in `server.py`

-### VSCode doesn't recognize the MCP server

-1. Check that the path in settings.json is correct
-2. Restart VSCode completely
-3. Check the Output panel (View → Output) and select "Copilot Chat" to see errors

 ## Development